2021 NHL expansion draft: Rules

 Any player picked in the expansion draft could not have his contract bought out until after the completion of the 2021–22 season.

 At least twenty of the thirty players selected by Seattle had to be under contract for the 2021–22 season, and the team was required to select a minimum of fourteen forwards, nine defensemen, and three goaltenders.
-Furthermore, the 2021–22 salaries of the thirty players selected (as measured in terms of what is counted against the salary cap, had to add up to between 60% and 100% of the 2020–21 salary cap (i.e., the full nominal cap, not the prorated cap for the shortened 56-game season that was played).
-Seattle was granted a 48-hour window prior to the draft to sign any unprotected pending free agent (restricted or unrestricted, one per team).
+Furthermore, the 2021–22 salaries of the thirty players selected (as measured in terms of what is counted against the salary cap) had to add up to between 60% and 100% of the 2020–21 salary cap (i.e., the full nominal cap, not the prorated cap for the shortened 56-game season that was played).
+Seattle was granted a window prior to the draft from July 18 to 21 to sign any unprotected pending free agent (restricted or unrestricted, one per team).
 Teams that lost a player to Seattle during the signing window did not have a player selected from its roster during this draft as the signed player counted as Seattle's selection.

 Protected players

-On July 18, the protected player list, a list of players who the Kraken were not allowed to select during the draft, was released.
+On July 18, the protected player list, a list of players whom the Kraken were not allowed to select during the draft, was released.

-Italics indicate player was protected for contractual reasons.